 Barbed Sea Urchin Cactus (Echinopsis ancistrophora)

 The barbed sea urchin cactus is native to Argentina and Bolivia.
+Some would say this is the best cactus for indoors.
 It grows as a small flattened or spherical ball and will form large clumps when left to grow and propagate over time.
 They have small, yellowish radial spines that resemble spider legs.
 These cacti are easy to grow and they flower very willingly.
 When in bloom, they produce very large flowers of white, yellow, orange, or red.